nicovsandoval/nicovsandoval/README.md

 </br>
 </br>

-<p>I'm a Systems Engineer, Specialist in BackEnd development with .NET and SQL Server, with experience working with the Azure Cloud with IaaS and PaaS resources.
-I have also worked in the areas of architecture design, Pentesting and DevOps.</p>
+<p>I am a Software Engineer with a specialization in Software Architecture and Backend Development, particularly with .NET and SQL Server.
+My expertise extends to working with Azure Cloud, focusing on both IaaS and PaaS resources.
+Additionally, I have experience in architecture design, Pentesting, and DevSecOps.</p>

 - 🔭 I’m currently working on [Sinapsis Innovation](https://sinapsis.global/)
 - 🌱 I am currently specializing in [Azure](https://azure.microsoft.com/es-es/)